 If you compare this with a typical password requirement of 8 characters, upper + lowercase + numbers + special characters, like:

-“Thorough2%” – It looks strong, does it not ??
+“Thorough2%” – – It looks strong, does it not?
 It is even 10 characters with special characters and all that.
-This only takes 4 hours for an attacker to guess using computers – Ouch!
+Such a password only takes a few hours for an attacker to guess using computers – Ouch!

-“Xs5dfg%–” – This takes 12 days to hack using computers, and you probably will not remember it anyway.
+“Xs5dfg%–” – This looks complex and hard to guess, but it just takes a few minutes to hack using computers, and you probably will not remember it anyway.

 – I have so many passwords and accounts